BPerezLamarque/HOME/Tutorial_HOME.md

 This document indicates how to use our model of **HO**st-**M**icrobiota **E**volution.
 The first part details how to simulate mock microbiota.
 The second part details how to perform an empirical application; it is illustrated with the great apes microbiota data.
 The last part details how to interpret the HTML outputs of HOME.

-**Citation:** Perez-Lamarque B., Morlon H. Characterizing symbiont inheritance during host-microbiota evolution : application to the great apes microbiota, 2018.
+**Citation:** Perez-Lamarque B., Morlon H. Characterizing symbiont inheritance during host-microbiota evolution : application to the great apes microbiota (in prep.).

 **Contact:** Benoît Perez-Lamarque, benoit.perez.lamarque@gmail.com